 Total Acquisition cost will be $292,695 and if the renovations now make the home worth this much, the buyer will bring in 5% of this amount which is $14,634.75

-In closing, the Fannie Mae Homestyle Renovation Lending program is a great mortgage tool to utilize and have as one of your choices.
+The Fannie Mae Homestyle Renovation Lending program is a great mortgage tool to utilize and have as one of your choices.
 If you are looking to upgrade your existing home or you want to upgrade a home you are buying, this is a great option.

 If you have any questions about this product, you can reach Brian Quigley at firstname.lastname@example.org or call him at 720-949-5630